sagivba/sagiv-barhoom.me/_posts/2022-08-25_what_is_eating_my_PGA.md

 ---
 layout: post
 title: "What is eating my PGA"
-subtitle: "ORA-04036: PGA memory used by the instance exceeds PGA_AGGREGATE_LIMIT"
 date: 2022-08-25
 background: '/img/posts/memory-leak.jpg'
 categories: Oracle
 ---

 # What is eating my PGA?

+ORA-04036: PGA memory used by the instance exceeds PGA_AGGREGATE_LIMIT

+## Some relevant terms
 `PGA` - The Program Global Area is a private memory region that contains the data and control information for a server process
 `PGA_AGGREGATE_LIMIT` specifies a limit on the aggregate PGA memory consumed by the instance.
 `PGA_AGGREGATE_TARGET` specifies the target aggregate PGA memory available to all server processes attached to the instance.

 ## ORA-04036
 We got `ORA-04036: PGA memory used by the instance exceeds PGA_AGGREGATE_LIMIT` so I tried to find what is consuming my PGA...